 - Proc Menu: Gain, Chroma, Pedestal and Hue are standard Proc Amp controls.
-Even with SDI inputs and outputs, the Hue control gives phase rotation of the color vectors in the manner of an NTSC composite Proc Amp. - Clip: The Legalizer is a predictive clipper which insures signal levels will not exceed those permitted in the composite domain.
+Whether operating with SDI or analog inputs or outputs the Hue control gives phase rotation of the color vectors in the manner of an NTSC composite Proc Amp. - Clip: The Legalizer is a predictive clipper which insures signal levels will not exceed those permitted in the composite domain.
 Thus its use can insure a television transmitter will not be presented illegal video input.
 If Off or Legal are selected other adjustments are grayed and may not be changed.
 While Legal automatically puts in values to insure signals will not exceed composite legal limits, selecting Custom allows the operator to insert a range of clip values. - Filters: The Lum Sharp and Chr Sharp settings allow shaping of the passband for reduced or added sharpness.
 With both selections set to Off or Normal there is no modification of the video.
-Bandwidth reduction can be useful in reducing artifacts when using the 8400 for preprocessing of signals which will receive MPEG compression, while adding sharpness may benefit signals which arrive at the input with reduced bandwidth. - Timing: The 8400's comprehensive range of timing allows complete flexibility in placement of the output picture relative to the applied reference input.
+Bandwidth reduction can be useful in reducing artifacts when using the 8500 for preprocessing of signals which will receive MPEG compression, while adding sharpness may benefit signals which arrive at the input with reduced bandwidth. - Timing: The 8500's comprehensive range of timing allows complete flexibility in placement of the output picture relative to the applied reference input.
 Fine Phase and Hor Timing take the horizontal timing across the entire line with nanosecond accuracy.
 A Vert Timing adjustment completes the range in allowing any output timing desired by the operator. - Status: This dynamic monitoring display provides indicators of video and audio inputs and EDH error status.
-Options such as the 8410, 8415, and 8510 Audio Processors and 8520 DNR show in the Option window when present. - Trims: Cb and Cr offsets allow black balance to be corrected while Cb and Cr gains permit trimming of levels on these two axes.
+Options such as the 8510 Audio Processor and 8520 DNR show in the Option window when present. - Trims: Cb and Cr offsets allow black balance to be corrected while Cb and Cr gains permit trimming of levels on these two axes.
 Y/C delay allows the operator to correct inaccuracy of timing of color information relative to luminance.
-These trims are functional regardless of the input or output formats in use. - Output: The Bypass selection takes the 8400 Proc Amp out of the video path by routing the signal around it to the output.
+These trims are functional regardless of the input or output formats in use. - Output: The Bypass selection takes the 8500 Proc Amp out of the video path by routing the signal around it to output.
 Split mode may be used to compare input and output signals to observe the effect of adjustments.
 Note that these are "live" modes and the bypassed or split video will be fed on downstream to following equipment.
 Embedded Audio is removed from the SDI stream when Strip is selected in the Strip Audio window.
+Normal four field Color Lock is ordinarily used, though other color locking modes may be selected to fit specialized needs.